atlanticwave-sdx/pce/README.md

     tests/test_te_manager.py::TEManagerTests::test_generate_solver_input
 ```

-To run tests using several versions of Python in isolated virtual
+Use [tox] to run tests using several versions of Python in isolated
-environments, use [tox]:
+virtual environments:

 ```
 $ tox